Glogau Teddy Bear Rescue Fund

 About

 The grateful parents of a pediatric patient have created the Glogau Teddy Bear Rescue Fund to provide toys, hotel vouchers and other amenities for needy children and their families at UCSF Benioff Children’s Hospital.
-Dr. Richard Glogau, a dermatologist and clinical professor at the UCSF School of Medicine, and Dr. Pamela Baj, a nursing professor at San Francisco State University, established the fund to show their appreciation for the excellent care their son received.
+Dr. Richard Glogau, a dermatologist and retired clinical professor at the UCSF School of Medicine, and Dr. Pamela Baj, a nursing professor at San Francisco State University, established the fund to show their appreciation for the excellent care their son received.

 The fund got its name from an incident in which a child arrived at the hospital without his teddy bear and needed a toy to hug on his way to the operating room.